Schedule your first service today and get 50% off!

 Yes, Even Small Puddles Can Be a Problem

-Yes, mosquitoes can breed in surprisingly small amounts of standing water—including puddles left behind by sprinklers or rainfall.
-They only need a few days and something as small as a bottle cap’s worth of still water to start the process.
+Yes, mosquitoes breeding in puddles is more common than many people realize, as they can breed in surprisingly small amounts of standing water—including puddles left behind by sprinklers or rainfall.
+They only need a few days and, according to the CDC, mosquitoes can breed in as little as a bottle cap’s worth of standing water, to start the process.

 That means even quick afternoon thunderstorms or morning sprinkler runs can leave behind enough water to attract mosquitoes.
 Items we often overlook—like children’s toys, planter trays, runoffs from irrigation, or clogged gutters—can all turn into mosquito nurseries without us realizing.

-During our Southeast Idaho summers, the combination of unexpected rain and heavy watering creates many of these small, temporary puddles.
+During our Southeast Idaho summers, the combination of unexpected rain and heavy watering creates many of these small, temporary puddles, a pattern also noted in seasonal mosquito guidance from Idaho public health officials.
 If they’re sitting there for even a handful of days, they’re plenty suitable for more mosquitoes.
 And more bites.

 How Mosquitoes Actually Breed (and Why It Matters in Idaho)

 Mosquitoes have a pretty simple lifecycle, and it all starts with water.
 Female mosquitoes lay eggs directly on standing water—anything that doesn’t drain or move.
-Those eggs hatch into larvae, also known as wrigglers, which grow rapidly and become adult mosquitoes in just 7 to 10 days under warm conditions.
+Those eggs hatch into larvae, also known as wrigglers, which grow rapidly and become adult mosquitoes in just 7 to 10 days under warm conditions, as outlined by university entomology programs studying mosquito life cycles.

 That’s why any puddle sticking around for more than a couple of days becomes a risk.
 The mosquitoes don’t need a pond or swamp to get going.
 They only need still water and a bit of patience.